wangtianrui/PM-EVC/README.md

     PM-EVC
     </h1>
     <p>
     This is the official implement of A Controllable Emotion Voice Conversion Framework with Pre-trained Speech Representations.
-(Submitted to ICASSP 2025) <a href="https://wangtianrui.github.io/pm_evc/">There are some demos.</a>
+(Submitted to ICASSP 2025) <a href="https://wangtianrui.github.io/pm_evc/">There are some demos.</a> <a href="https://wangtianrui.github.io/pm_evc/#abs"> We add detail ablation study.</a>
     </p>
     <p>
     </p>